hirsimaki-markus/seapie/README.md

+_Have you ever wanted to debug something without bothering to learn how to use a real debugger?_
+_Seapie opens python prompt when you need something quick dirty and interactive in your code._

 <img src="https://raw.githubusercontent.com/hirsimaki-markus/SEAPIE/master/images/SEAPIE.png" width="70" height="70"/>

 # SEAPIE

 ``SEAPIE`` stands for ``Scope Escaping Arbitrary Python Injection Executor``

-Have you ever wanted to use a debugger without bothering to learn how to use a debugger?
-Seapie solves that by opening python interpreter emulator that behaves as you would expect.

 You can call ``seapie()`` _anywhere_ in your code to open python interpeter like console that can edit global, local and any other variable available in _any_ scope that is in the current call stack.